 01 of 10

-A popular type of band aid popular with pilgrims is called 'compeed'.
-You can buy them at any farmacia on the route.
-You can buy an American alternative here: Spenco 2nd Skin Blister Pads (buy direct)
+A type of band-aid popular with pilgrims is called "compeed," which you can buy at any farmacia (pharmacy) on the route.
+Alternatively, you can buy the American alternative, Spenco 2nd Skin Blister Pads, before you depart for your journey.

 02 of 10

-If you get blisters and you start to walk differently, you may get tendonitis as a result.
-Even if you haven't got blisters, tendonitis is a common problem for pilgrims.
-Most people I met were able to overcome their injury with a little rest (either stopping completely or walking shorter days).
-If you don't speak Spanish, ask a Spanish speaker to help you at the pharmacy.
+If you get blisters and you start to walk differently, you may get tendonitis as a result, and even if you haven't got blisters, tendonitis is a common problem for pilgrims.

 03 of 10